-- You can stick different coloured dots, one for "heart" feelings and another one for "tummy" feelings. - You can ask the children themselves to give examples of other pleasant feelings and have the rest of the group classify them.
+- You can hand out different coloured sticky notes, one for "head" feelings, another one for "heart" feelings and another one for "stomach" or "tummy" feelings. - You can ask the children themselves to give examples of other pleasant feelings and have the rest of the group classify them. - If you cannot write things down, everyone can describe their three things by pointing at their own body (if anybody does not want to do it, let them, and move on to the next person).